nekrutnikolai/minerwrangler/README.md

 </h3>

 <p align="center">
   MinerWrangler is the ultimate bundle of bash scripts to ease your way into cryptocurrency mining that is open-source and gives you full control over your rigs—by default.
 No monitor, keyboard, or mouse required.
+Only NVIDIA support for now.
 </p>

 <p align="center">